lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 > TL;DR:
 > It's very much like the C API, but Object Oriented for LittlevGL componets.

-Let's dive right into an example.
+Let's dive right into an example!
 In this example I'll assume you already have some basic knowledge of LittlevGL.
 If you not - please have a quick look at [LittlevGL tutorial](https://github.com/littlevgl/lv_examples/tree/master/lv_tutorial).

 ```python